 But the way ETFs are priced, and bought and sold, differs from mutual funds.
 A mutual fund may be purchased or sold only at a price based on the net asset value (NAV) of the fund, which is typically determined once a day and is based on the closing price of all the securities in the portfolio at the end of the trading day.
 By contrast, you can buy and sell ETFs, like stocks listed on a stock exchange, throughout the trading day.
-When you wish to buy or sell shares of an ETF, you will see a bid and ask price for the shares, just like an individual stock.
+When you want to buy or sell shares of an ETF, you'll see a bid and ask price for the shares, just like an individual stock.
 As with stocks, the price at which an ETF trades varies throughout the day.

 The pros—plus some caveats